Faculty

 Amy Froide

 Amy M. Froide, Professor of History at UMBC (Ph.D., Duke University).
 She researches and teaches in the fields of early modern (Tudor and Stuart) English history, European women’s history, and world history in the early modern world.
 She is the author of Never Married: Singlewomen in Early Modern England (Oxford University Press, 2005) and various articles on women and work, the life cycle and marital status of women, women and the Reformation, and the experience of early modern women in English towns.
-She has just completed a book on women investors in the first stock market, which originated in England in the 1690s: Silent Partners: Women as Public Investors during Britain’s Financial Revolution, 1690-1750 (Oxford: Oxford University Press, 2016).
+She has published a book on women investors in the first stock market, which originated in England in the 1690s: Silent Partners: Women as Public Investors during Britain’s Financial Revolution, 1690-1750 (Oxford: Oxford University Press, 2016).

 McDonough_Susan